 The trail winds its way through the beautiful South Fyn Archipelago.
 With a total of 220 km of paths the trail gives you the opportunity to take a short walk or to spend several days discovering the landscape.

-There is plenty to see and do in the countryside around Faaborg.
-For instance, you can go exploring in the hills of Svanninge Bakker – or visit one of the six new Find Haletudsen (Find the Tadpole) Stations.
+There is plenty to do in the countryside around Faaborg.
+Climb the hills of Svanninge Bakker or explore the nature on the many outdoor activities e.g. riding horseback or paddle in a sea kayak.

 The Hindsgavl Peninsula near Middelfart is the perfect setting for all kinds of things to see and do in the landscape right next to the Little Belt.